 If you want a fast food taco or burrito from a company with a conscientious antibiotic policy, Chipotle is pretty much the only option for the time being.

-So, feel free to enjoy a burger or chicken sandwich at Burgerfi… just skip the bacon.
+So, feel free to enjoy a burger or chicken sandwich at BurgerFi… just skip the bacon since BurgerFi does not source antibiotic free pork.

 These Restaurants Only Serve Antibiotic Free Chicken (not Turkey, Beef, or Pork)

 Most restaurant antibiotic policies apply ONLY to chicken.
-Even if you eat at these restaurants, the meat in a burger or sandwich is still likely raised with antibiotics.
+If you eat at these restaurants, the turkey, beef, and pork containing foods are still raised with antibiotics.

 Dunkin’ Donuts serves chicken raised with “no antibiotics ever”.